Author: Stephen Atkinson, QAR Conservator

 -Jobling, Harold James Williamson.
 “History and Development of English Anchors CA. 1550 to 1850.”
 Master’s thesis, Department of Anthropology, Texas A&M University, 1993.

--Anchor from Queen Anne's Revenge shipwreck, courtesy NC Department of Natural and Cultural Resources.
+-Anchor from Queen Anne's Revenge shipwreck, image by NC Department of Natural and Cultural Resources.

--Map of Queen Anne's Revenge site, courtesy NC Department of Natural and Cultural Resources.
+-Map of Queen Anne's Revenge site, image by NC Department of Natural and Cultural Resources.